tikithepug/nx-guides/README.md

 ## 4. Updating your Switch's Firmware
 To update your CFW, you will need to perform the following steps:
-1. Download [ChoiDuJourNX](https://switchtools.sshnuke.net)  (it's a homebrew app) and copy the NRO file from the ZIP file to the ```/switch``` folder on your SD.
+1. Download [ChoiDujourNX](https://switchtools.sshnuke.net)  (it's a homebrew app) and copy the NRO file from the ZIP file to the ```/switch``` folder on your SD.
 2. Find the firmware file you want from [here](https://darthsternie.net/switch-firmwares).
 Create a new folder in the root of your SD card named ```/firmware```.
 Unzip the firmware files to ```/firmware/<version>``` on your SD card.
 3. Boot up Atmosphere and go to the homebrew launcher.
 You can do this by holding ZR and selecting the Album icon.
-Then launch ChoiDuJourNX (it looks like a rabbit icon).
+Then launch ChoiDujourNX (it looks like a rabbit icon).
 4. Click on the firmware folder, then the ```<version>``` folder, then hit ```Choose``` at the bottom.
 Wait for it to finish.
 Then click on the version name with exFAT.
 Wait for it to finish.
 Then click on ```Start installation```.
 Wait for it to finish.
 5. Reboot and profit.